tuncbb/aegis/README.md

 ```
 ### Webhook:

 - Using webhook service of Helius Labs is more cost efficient.
 Therefore, an AWS Lambda function is used to listen webhook event and pushes the NFT_Sale data to Aegis API.
-Thus, only last events are fetched and continues loop, which is expensive, are not needed anymore.
-Aegis handler checks last returns and if any new entry is in the API, the royalty shield process runs.
+Thus, only last events are fetched and Aegis handler checks last returns.
+If any new entry is in the API, the royalty shield process runs.

 - AWS lambda function: